pimonteiro/Covid-19-Detector/README.md

 ## Dataset
 The dataset we used, as explained above, was generated using a script from the **COVID-Net** repository.
 The file was then uploaded to my personal drive, where we must unzip it in order to use it.
 Link for the dataset: https://drive.google.com/open?id=1EtA92aU1GmcRCR00hTxmyC2kfQIEYx-L

-Edit:
-A new dataset was made to balance the data between the 3 classe: https://drive.google.com/file/d/1_X_cO5INBY3EfSGEYlMe6hmc4ni2bujH/view?usp=sharing
+Being the data so unbalaced, a new dataset was made to fix this problem: https://drive.google.com/file/d/1_X_cO5INBY3EfSGEYlMe6hmc4ni2bujH/view?usp=sharing

 |Train_Data | Original | Balanced |
 |:---------:|:--------:|:--------:|